What is AgencyFinder?

 How is AgencyFinder different?

-A. You might call AgencyFinder the next generation of Internet interaction.
-Other services only offer a handful of attributes in the definition stage.
-That’s because their agency database information is generic and relatively shallow.
+A. We’ve been called the next generation of Internet interaction.
+Other services offer a mere handful of attributes in the definition stage.
+That’s because their agency database information is generic, relatively shallow and often “curated” (scraped) without any agency involvement.
 A search with them lands you on a directory page, something like the Yellow Pages.
-What you see is what you get — name, address, telephone, employee names and titles, media buying habits, general capabilities and client list.
+What you see is what you get — name, address (sometimes), telephone, media buying habits, general capabilities and pretty pictures.
 You’re left to fend for yourself.
 What might appear like an instant solution can be misleading.

-These Internet-only services don’t offer human assistance, so if you misstep (and that’s easy for anyone to do), your “candidates” are markedly off-target.
+These Internet-only directories and services generally don’t offer human assistance, so if you misstep (and that’s easy for anyone to do), your “candidates” are markedly off-target.
 Contacting them wastes your time, wastes their time and makes your search a matter of public record.
 Not exactly what you intended!

-AgencyFinder data is deep and extensive, and our experienced consultants are an integral part of the process.
-They’re here to help and to ensure that your search is successful.
+AgencyFinder’s 20+ years of experience, coupled with deep and extensive data, includes experienced consultants as an integral part of the identification process.
+Their role is to ensure that your search begins successfully.
 That alone is a powerful difference!

 We haven’t defined our agency criteria, should we begin anyway?